 Pandi is an unemployed who wants to be seen as a Rowdy, Kadambari calls him correctly to be a fraud.
 Kadambari is a young girl who approaches Pandi’s mother looking for her father (a fellow Police Officer) who has gone tracking a local don Killivalavan (played by R.Parthiban).
 Pandi is assisted in his “assignments” by RJ Balaji and later by Anandaraj.
-To see Police wearing the French Redhat’s instead of Kaaki caps commonly seen in Tamil films was nice, as the story mostly happens in beautiful Pondicherry.
-From the way Nayanthara looks at the speaker’s lips and then talks, makes you realise that she is playing a deaf girl’s role, unassuming performance from her.
+To see the Police wearing the French Redhat instead of the Kaaki caps commonly seen in Tamil films was nice, as the story mostly happens in beautiful Pondicherry.
+The way Nayanthara looks at the speaker’s lips and then talks, makes you realise that she is playing a deaf girl’s role, an unassuming performance from her.
 Matching this is Vijay Sethupathi’s acting, I clapped in the scene where Pandi poses to Kadambari trying to convince her he is a rowdy, uttering the title of the movie (நானும் ரௌடி தான்).
-Though it’s a full length comedy movie there are scenes that were memorable like the close up scene showing lips when Kadambari speaks to Pandi her condition before he can kiss her, where Pandi explains to Kadambari the reason he hid the truth from her and the action (thankfully not by hero) climax.
+Though it’s a full-length comedy movie there are scenes that were memorable like the close-up scene showing lips when Kadambari speaks to Pandi about her condition before he can kiss her, where Pandi explains to Kadambari the reason he hid the truth from her and the action (thankfully not by the hero) climax.